a11ywatch/a11ywatch/cli/README.md

 ## Build

 Launch A11yWatch using docker on any machine.
 Get started by making sure you have [Rust](https://www.rust-lang.org/tools/install) installed and running the command below.
+By default all paid features are enabled for all users when running on your own instance locally.

 ```sh
 cargo install a11ywatch_cli